shziyang/LUNet/README.md

 pip install bert-serving-server
 pip install bert-serving-client

-## 3. Prepare data (All data are available!)
+## 3. Prepare data
 Partial datasets used in this study are included in the file.The complete dataset is available from the corresponding author (shiiziyang1216@163.com) upon reasonable request.
 To ensure compliance with privacy regulations and licensing terms, requestors must:
-Provide institutional affiliation credentials
+### Provide institutional affiliation credentials
-Submit a signed data use agreement specifying:
+### Submit a signed data use agreement specifying:
-Intended research purpose
+Intended research purpose and Non-redistribution commitment
-Non-redistribution commitment

 ## 4. Environment